Plugin-managed sessions

 Default session configuration for scrapy-zyte-api sessions.

-ADDRESS_FIELDS: List[str] = ['addressCountry', 'addressRegion', 'postalCode', 'streetAddress']
+ADDRESS_FIELDS: list[str] = ['addressCountry', 'addressRegion', 'postalCode', 'streetAddress']

 List of address fields to use when available, and their order, when creating a pool ID for a request based on the content of the zyte_api_session_location metadata key.
 See pool().